bhavsec/reconspider/README.md

 Step 2 - Installing all dependencies.

 Once you clone, you will find directory name as **reconspider**.
-Just go to that directory and install dependencies.
-If you are using ReconSpider on windows then run install_linux.py file and if you are using linux then run install_linux.py
+Just go to that directory and install using these commands:
 ```
+cd reconspider
 python install.py
 ```